COVID-19 Program Updates

 Through our wildlife volunteer placements, Hamba Africa’s goal is to actively protect and safeguard nature for future generations whilst inspiring our adventurers in the process.

-We also work with various local groups, rehabilitation centres, endangered breeding centres, charities and environmental experts, helping their projects and ensuring that conservation is a thriving industry.
+We also work with various local groups, rehabilitation centers, endangered breeding centers, charities, and environmental experts, helping their projects and ensuring that conservation is a thriving industry.
 It’s vital to support and encourage local communities to take ownership of their natural habitat, and to become its guardians for their own long term security and success.

 Our goal is also to invest in YOU!